X0KA/Quadtrees-Research/README.md

 ## Things to improve ##

-In isometric maps, I need to store some extra room to store the tiles, like the double I should.
+In isometric maps, I need to create some extra room to store the tiles, like the double needed.
 That's because each node distributes the space equally to all its subnodes when it splits.
-Problem about it is that in the first quadtree, there will be a lot of nodes that are located out of the map, which means that will store not a single tile, but still have the same size as the ones that will, and it needs to be solved.
+Problem about it is that in the first quadtrees, there will be a lot of nodes that are located out of the map, which means that will store not a single tile, but still have the same size as the ones that will, and it needs to be solved.

 Even so, I think it's worth it to make a bit of extra room in exchange for the improvement in performance we get.